SamuelMacKay/miniature-commission-painter/README.md

 ### Media

 - embedded video (https://www.youtube.com/watch?v=DoUPT_ctBBY&t=520s) from [Richard Gray](https://www.youtube.com/@demonrich) as a placeholder for how videos could be shown.

+- All photos in gallery and home page are work from Sam MacKay - [Instagram] (https://www.instagram.com/mackayver/)

 #### Icons